redkite-labs/SunshineThemeBundle/README.md

     php composer.phar update alphalemon/app-sunshine-theme-bundle

-To have the new theme available in the AlphaLemon CMS' add blocks menu, you have to clear the cache as follows:
+To have the new theme available in the RedKiteCms CMS' add blocks menu, you have to clear the cache as follows:

 .. code-block:: text